Pelican, Alaska: Location and pilings

 Raatikainen went to his friend Hjalmar Mork and told him what he was looking for.
 On August 2, 1938, Hjalmar took him to a place up the inlet near his mine and suggested the location.
-Raatikainen found a harbor with deep water, land and a large lake with a waterfall.
+Raatikainen found a harbor with deep water, land, and a large lake with a waterfall.
 Located between Juneau and Sitka, the site had everything he was looking for.

 Raatikainen organized a corporation and brought in a crew to start the building.
-On September 26, 1938, his boat the Pelican brought in Bob DeArmond as timekeeper and storekeeper, Eli Rapich as cook's helper and another cook known as Slim.
+On September 26, 1938, his boat the Pelican brought in Bob DeArmond as timekeeper and storekeeper, Eli Rapich as cook's helper, and another cook known as Slim.
 Others may have been Don White and Gust Savela.
 A. P. "Coho" Walder and his wife Martha arrived with their troller and Raatikainen had one or two others with him when he brought in his fish scows.
-One scow was put on the beach and became the messhouse with worker quarters in the upper section.
+One scow was put on the beach and became the mess house with worker quarters in the upper section.
 The other scow was anchored out and connected to the beach by a floating walkway.
 It served as a warehouse as well as living quarters for workers.
 The town site became known as Pelican City.
 Why is not known, but probably not to confuse it with Raatikainen's boat the Pelican.

-Joe and Jim Paddock came with their pile driving equipment.
+Joe and Jim Paddock came with their pile-driving equipment.
 They used their donkey engine on the pile driver to clear timber from the cold storage site.
 Hjalmer Mork and Jack Ronning moved their air compressor and jackhammers up from their mine to clear rock from the cold storage site.

 Building supplies

 The steam schooner the SS Tongass arrived and dropped overboard tons of lumber and pilings in front of the town, despite Raatikainen's lack of funds.
-DeArmond was the one that had to request that the captain of the Tongass defer the payment.
+DeArmond was the one who had to request that the captain of the Tongass defer the payment.
 A sawmill and other supplies were loaded on rafts and dragged ashore.
-The SS Tongass would be the only steamer into Pelican for the next few years with supplies but not on regular basis.
+The SS Tongass would be the only steamer into Pelican for the next few years with supplies but not regularly.

 The first building erected ashore had a dual purpose.
 It housed a Finnish steam bath on one side and on the other a store and offices for the new corporation.
 During this time, Pelican was often referred to as "Finn Town".
 The town started looking like a town when the Paddocks and Raatikainen built homes.
-Arthur Silverman arrived from Sitka with lumber, beer and a license to operate a beer parlor and soon was open for business.
+Arthur Silverman arrived from Sitka with lumber, beer, and a license to operate a beer parlor and soon was open for business.

-The expense of building a cold storage, acquiring diesel engines, building a water and electric system left the company short of money.
+The expense of building a cold storage, acquiring diesel engines, and building a water and electric system left the company short of money.
 Raatikainen went to Seattle and raised money, but it was never enough.
-The town continued to grow, because the depression left little winter work elsewhere.
-Fishermen and others were willing to take food, tobacco and stock in the company for their work.
+The town continued to grow because the depression left little winter work elsewhere.
+Fishermen and others were willing to take food, tobacco, and stock in the company for their work.